 Until 1991-92, team championships were decided on the basis of a point system for individuals finishing first, second, etc., at the State (Individual) Tournament.
 Beginning in 1991-92, the team champion was determined in a separate team tournament series involving dual meets among the regional champions.
 The first two such State Team Tournaments were held at UW-Stevens Point.
 In 1994, the team tournament moved to West Allis Central High School where it remained through 2004 when it then moved to the UW Field House in Madison in 2005.

-Wisconsin Rapids Lincoln has appeared in the State Team Tournament 17 times since its inception, the most of any member school.
-Luxemburg-Casco has appeared in 15 team tournaments with Lodi appearing in 14.
-Ellsworth has qualified 12 times.
-Coleman and Kaukauna are next on the list with 11, and Mineral Point has 10.
+Wisconsin Rapids Lincoln has appeared in the State Team Tournament 18 times since its inception, the most of any member school.
+Ellsworth and Luxemburg-Casco have appeared in 16 team tournaments with Kaukauna and Lodi appearing in 15.
+Coleman is next on the list with 13, and Mineral Point has 10.

-There have been 50 different schools that have won State team championships.
+There have been 54 different programs that have won State team championships.
 Wisconsin Rapids has the most titles with 21.
-Luxemburg-Casco and Mineral Point have won 11 titles, and Coleman has nine.
-Milwaukee South and Stoughton have won seven team titles, with Athens having won six times.
+Luxemburg-Casco and Mineral Point have won 11 titles, and Coleman has 10.
+Ellsworth is next on the list with eight, and Milwaukee South and Stoughton have won seven team titles.
+Athens has won the team title six times.

-Matt Hanutke of Pittsville, Kraig Underwood of Athens, Brian Slater of New Lisbon, Scott Hady of North Crawford, Kevin Black of River Falls, Josh Miller of Arcadia and Cole Wunnicke of Ithaca, Bobby Wunnicke of Dodgeville, Zac Cibula of Luxemburg-Casco, Nick Hagar of Tomahawk, Jesse Thielke of Germantown and Jarod Donar of Cuba City/Southwestern are the only 12 wrestlers that have won four State individual titles.
+Matt Hanutke of Pittsville, Kraig Underwood of Athens, Brian Slater of New Lisbon, Scott Hady of North Crawford, Kevin Black of River Falls, Josh Miller of Arcadia and Cole Wunnicke of Ithaca, Bobby Wunnicke of Dodgeville, Zac Cibula of Luxemburg-Casco, Nick Hagar of Tomahawk, Jesse Thielke of Germantown, Jarod Donar of Cuba City/Southwestern, Jens Lantz of Ellsworth and Hunter Marko of Amery are the only 14 wrestlers that have won four State individual titles.

-Fifty-four other wrestlers have won three individual championships and 203 others who have captured two titles.
+Sixty-three other wrestlers have won three individual championships and 234 others who have captured two titles.

 Mineral Point has produced the most individual State titles with 50.
-Stoughton and Wisconsin Rapids Lincoln have each produced 42 individual championships, while 39 championships were claimed by Milwaukee South, 34 by Luxemburg-Casco and 32 by Athens.
+Stoughton has produced 48 individual champions, and Wisconsin Rapids Lincoln has produced 44, while 39 championships have been claimed by Milwaukee South, 38 by Luxemburg-Casco and 32 by Athens, Coleman and Ellsworth.

 NCAA Eligibility Info